Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Results

 \subsection{Cross-Domain Generalization}

-In \Fref{fig:cross_domain}, we further demonstrate the cross-domain generalization ability of our method.
-In details, for the source images from different out-of-domain face domains, we aim to change the same attribute of all of these images by adopting the same reference face image.
-It shows that, for each attribute specified by the real face, our method can consistently follow the editing direction and achieve the corresponding editing effect.
-This indeed echoes our main contribution, i.e., disentangled out-of-domain face manipulation via bridging the discrepancy between real human face and out-of-domain face in the semantic latent space.
+In Fig.~\ref{fig:cross_domain}, we demonstrate the cross-domain generalization ability of our method.
+For the source images from different out-of-domain face domains, we aim to change the same attribute of all the images by adopting the same reference face image.
+It shows that, for each attribute specified by the human face, our method can consistently follow the editing direction and achieve the corresponding editing effect.
+This indeed echoes our main contribution, \textit{i.e.}, disentangled out-of-domain face manipulation via bridging the discrepancy between real human face and out-of-domain face in the latent space.